mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 ## Adding a redirect to the /login page

 Now let's move on to `teams` route defined at [`app/routes/teams.js`](../app/routes/teams.js).
 The `login` route should have a similar [`beforeModel`]((https://api.emberjs.com/ember/3.9/classes/Route/methods/beforeModel?anchor=beforeModel)) hook, but note that the validation logic is flipped in this case.
-We redirect to the `/login` page only the user is _logged out_.
+We redirect to the `/login` page only if the user is _logged out_.

 In the `teams` route, import the `auth` service, since its not already available(injected).